Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Getting there: Turn off the main road between Marigot and Grand Case.
 A narrow, bumpy road winds down to the cove.

-Insider tip: A short trail from the right side of the bay leads over the headland to Happy Bay -- about 10 minutes on foot and absolutely worth it.
+Local tip: A short trail from the right side of the bay leads over the headland to Happy Bay — about 10 minutes on foot and absolutely worth it.

 Grand Case Beach